Design and testing of 3D-printed micro-architectured polymer materials exhibiting a negative Poisson's ratio: Analysis of fabricated polymer structures

-A series of uniaxial static tensile tests were undertaken to assess the tensile properties of the auxetic lattice structures by using a home-made testing machine with a symmetric displacement of the two crossheads and equipped with a $100 \, N$ load cell.
-The tensile tests were performed at a rate of $0.05 \, mm/s$ up to $3\, mm$, which corresponds to a strain rate of $\dot{\varepsilon} = 10^-3 \, s^-1$ up to a maximal strain of $\varepsilon = 5\%$.

-Several pictures were taken during the tensile experiment and the complete displacement field of the specimen was computed using digital image correlation (DIC).
-The pictures with a resolution of $4904 \times 3280$ were obtained using a high-resolution digital camera (Schneider Optics 8-bit camera with a Makro-UNIFOC 100/77 lens) mounted on the tensile testing machine and grey scale pictures were recorded every second during the loading.
-The camera is mounted on a perpendicular axes with respect to the plane of the specimen, which enables the direct use of a 2D DIC.
-To improve the precision of the measurement, a white speckle pattern was placed on the sample by airbrushing.

-The DIC was done using the CorrelManuV 2D (CMV) software, developed by M. Bornert \cite{ABBC94}.
-The processed displacement field corresponds to a single unit cell in the middle of the structure at 5 different loading time steps, using a $100 \times 100$ grid, i.e. having $10 000$ measurement points.
+A series of uniaxial static tensile tests were undertaken to assess the tensile properties of the auxetic lattice structures by using a home-made testing machine with a symmetric displacement of the two cross-heads and equipped with a $100 \, \mathrm{N}$ load cell.
+The tensile tests were performed at a rate of $0.05 \, \mathrm{mm.s^{-1}}$ up to $3\, \mathrm{mm}$, which corresponds to a strain rate of $\dot{\varepsilon} = 10^{-3} \, \mathrm{s^{-1}}$ up to a maximal strain of $\varepsilon = 5\%$. \\ The tensile tests were recorded and used for full-field measurements by digital image correlation (DIC).
+The recordings were obtained using a high-resolution digital camera (Schneider Optics 8-bit camera with a Makro-UNIFOC 100/77 lens) mounted on the tensile testing machine and grey scale pictures resolution of $4904 \times 3280$ were recorded every second during the loading.
+The camera was mounted on a perpendicular axes with respect to the plane of the specimen, which enables the direct use of a 2D DIC.
+To improve the precision of the measurement, a white speckle pattern was placed on the sample by airbrushing. \\ The DIC was performed using the CorrelManuV 2D (CMV) software, developed by M. Bornert \cite{Allais1994}.
+The processed displacement field corresponds to a single unit cell in the middle of the structure at five different loading time steps, using a $100 \times 100$ grid, \textit{i.e.} having $10 000$ measurement points.
 For each node, the subset size was set to $20 \times 20$ pixels, while the searching area was set to $100 \times 100$ pixels.
-The measurement included a computation without transformation, i.e. rotation of the subset window and a re-optimisation allowing transformations with a reduced searching area of $30 \times 30$ pixels.
+The measurement included a computation without transformation, \textit{i.e.} rotation of the subset window and a re-optimisation allowing transformations with a reduced searching area of $30 \times 30$ pixels.